Homemade Pinecone Christmas Ornaments

 This is one that she made from the old tin roof of the church!
 The church had the roof replaced during their tenure there, and she had pieces of the tin cut into the cross shape.
 These are probably my favorite out of all the ones she made.

 Christmas is only nine short days away, so I’m cutting it close with my ornament making this year!
 Who am I kidding; I cut it close every year!
-I’ve just finished up my glittery pinecone ornaments for church, so you lucky dogs get to see them first!
+I’ve just finished up my homemade pinecone Christmas ornaments for church, so you lucky dogs get to see them first!

-You just screw the little eye into the end of the pinecone!
-It was super-easy to do, but I did wear a glove with my pinecone-holding hand, which helped keep me from getting poked.
+You just screw the little eye hook into the end of the pinecone!
+(You can find these super-cheap on Amazon.
+Here’s a 50-pack, or you can grab a 12-pack for even less.)
+It made for some easy pinecone ornaments, but I did wear a glove with my pinecone-holding hand, which helped keep me from getting poked (see how I find a way around pain?).
 The pinecone is the ornament!
-All I needed was a cute way to put the year on them (I used wire to attach the year, which I poked myself with more than I would have the pinecones).
+All I needed was a cute way to put the year on them.
+I used foam sheets to make tags, and cut out stars with my cute little star punch I found on Amazon (here is the bigger star punch for the star tags).
+The others I cut with these awesome craft scissors.
+I used gold craft wire to attach the year, which I poked myself with more than I would have the pinecones.